MinaProtocol/mina/frontend/website/jobs/protocol-engineer-product.markdown

 We’re working on technologies with the potential to reimagine social structures.
 We believe it’s important to incorporate diverse perspectives from conception through realization.

-We offer a competitive employee benefits package.
+This is a chance to join a small, collaborative team and have a ton of independence while working on fascinating cross-disciplinary problems that span cryptography, engineering, product design, economics, and sociology.
+We also offer competitive compensation both in salary and equity as well as top-of-the-market benefits.

-If you’d be interested in talking further, please get in touch by sending an email with your resume and the subject "Engineer Applicant" to [jobs@o1labs.org](mailto:jobs@o1labs.org?subject=%22Engineer%20Applicant%22).
+If you’d be interested in talking further, please get in touch by sending an email with your resume and the subject "Protocol Engineer (Product) Applicant" to [jobs@o1labs.org](mailto:jobs@o1labs.org?subject=%22Protocol%20Engineer%20(Product)%20Applicant%22).

 We are committed to building a diverse, inclusive company.
 People of color, LGBTQ individuals, women, and people with disabilities are strongly encouraged to apply.